Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Cafe

 Funk’d Coffee & Flowers is a cute little cafe with a lovely retro boho vibe.
 They had maybe 4-5 small 2-seater tables out front.
 Inside their cabinet, they displayed a nice selection of savoury wraps, bagels and the like, as well as a few sweet treats.
-My hubby and I just went in for cakes and drinks, but I do believe they have a menu as well.

 Food at Funk'd Coffee & Flowers Cafe.
 Located in Streaky Bay, Eyre Peninsula, South Australia.